kingsznhone/File-Encryptor/README.md

 # File-Encryptor
-Encrypt your file with AES
+Encrypt all files in process folder with AES